Nokia 808 PureView: Video

-The on-chip oversampling image processor of the 808 enables oversampling of all 38 megapixels even at the high video data rates of 1080p with 30 fps.
-Maximum possible zoom is 4x for 1080p, 6x for 720p HD and 12x for nHD (640x360) video.
+The on-chip oversampling image processor of the 808 PureView enables oversampling of all 38 megapixels even at the high video data rates of 1080p with 30 fps.
+Maximum possible zoom is 4× for 1080p, 6× for 720p HD and 12× for nHD (640×360) video.
 In addition, encoding is up to 25 Mbps in 1080p H.264/MPEG-4 HD video format.
 The PureView Pro sensor integrates a special video processor that handles pixel scaling at up to 1 billion pixels per second before sending the required number to the main image processor.

 Lens

-The 808 has Carl Zeiss 5-element lens with f/2.4 aperture and 8.02 mm focal length (35 mm equivalent focal length is 26 mm in 16:9 and 28 mm in 4:3 aspect ratio).
+The 808 PureView has Carl Zeiss 5-element lens with f/2.4 aperture and 8.02 mm focal length (35 mm equivalent focal length is 26 mm in 16:9 and 28 mm in 4:3 aspect ratio).
 Focus range is from 15 cm to infinity (throughout the zoom range).

 The optics are based on a shiftable fixed-focus lens; similar to the prime lenses in most Zeiss Planar or Tessar optics, focus is achieved by varying the distance to the image sensor (unit focusing lens).
 This construction has the advantage that no movable focus group is needed.
 Considerable movable (focus-range) lens groups need a minimum of one additional adaptive lens element in both the moved group and the stationary group, increasing the number of elements by at least two.
 This increases unwanted reflections as well as overall tolerances and therefore decreases sharpness.

 The lens consists of only 1 group with molded elements, which gives a highly stable, precise mechanical alignment.
 The lenses are partly made of plastic, which provides sufficient stability at this size and as a 1-group lens and has the significant advantage of making it possible to use extreme aspheric shaped lens elements.

 5 all-aspherical lens elements are used, making it possible to increase border-sharpness and lower distortion and astigmatism.
 The high–refractive index, low-dispersion glass additionally helps reduce chromatic aberrations.
 A neutral density filter with approximately ND8 (3 f-stops) is employed for shooting in high light levels where normally a smaller aperture would be set.
 Although the lens is named a Tessar, it has almost nothing in common with the 4 element in 3 group, non-aspherical original Tessar.

 Due to the comparatively large 1/1.2 in sensor and the comparatively fast lens with f/2.4 aperture, the camera has a quite shallow depth of field, equivalent to approximately f/7.8 at 26 mm on 35 mm full-frame.

 Shutter

-The 808 has a mechanical shutter with short shutter lag and ND8 (3 f-stops) neutral density filter.
+The 808 PureView has a mechanical shutter with short shutter lag and ND8 (3 f-stops) neutral density filter.